SumiSastri/dev-blogs/docs/dns-domain-name-system/part1-how-to-choose-a-domain-name.md

 [NameCheap](https://www.namecheap.com/dns/what-is-dns-domain-name-system-definition/), sells domain names and has an overview of what the DNS is, to guide users on how to purchase a suitable web-name and how the DNS works.

-## How to choose a domain name service provider
+## How to choose a domain name service provider?

 A domain name can have different extensions .com/ .org/ etc. Domain names gives content-creators control over the content they want to publish across the internet.